Florida State Road 76

 State Road 76 (SR 76), also known and signed as Kanner Highway, is a 31.504 mi northeast-southwest (signed east-west) state highway connecting Port Mayaca on the shore of Lake Okeechobee at the intersection with US 98-441 (SR 700-SR 15) with Stuart on the shore of the St. Lucie River near the Atlantic Ocean and the Treasure Coast at an intersection with US 1 (SR 5).
 It parallels the nearby St. Lucie Canal, a navigable waterway connecting the lake and the ocean.

 Route description

 West of Florida's Turnpike (SR 91) and Interstate 95 (SR 9), SR 76 crosses the woodland and wetlands typifying Florida northeast of Lake Okeechobee.
 With the exception of Indiantown on the opposite (northern) side of St. Lucie Canal near the intersection of SR 76 and SR 710, very little human habitation exists along the southwestern 25 mi of SR 76.
+West of Indiantown, the John G. and Susan H. DuPuis Jr. Wildlife and Environmental Area follow the southern side of SR 76.

 Northeast of the two expressways, the human presence is more pronounced (a marina is located on the canal between the turnpike and I-95, for example) as the urbanization undergone by Florida's extreme southeastern counties has penetrated Martin County.